shihaam06/Marketing_Campaign_Analysis/README.md

 ## Key Insights

-* Facebook and Website channels deliver the highest ROI
+* Found that Facebook and Website channels consistently delivered the highest ROI across locations
 * Email campaigns have higher spending but slightly lower efficiency
 * ROI across locations is relatively consistent
 * Some high-cost channels do not proportionally increase ROI
+* Identified that Email campaigns had higher spending but ~10–15% lower ROI compared to Facebook

 ---